tls-attacker/TLS-Anvil/Docs/docs/01-Quick-Start/01-Server-Testing.md

 ```

 ### Profiles
-To run specific tests, you can define custom profiles in JSON format.
+To run specific tests, we can define custom profiles in JSON format.
 Example file happyFlow.json:
 ```
 {